Promising, But Killing: Why Our Impatience is Sabotaging Our Success

 - fhgconcept

-- 3 min read
+- 4 min read

-We live in a world that sells us instant gratification, but genuine, lasting success is the ultimate long game.
+We live in a world that sells us instant gratification.
+But genuine, lasting success is the ultimate long game.
 The kicker?
 We already know how to be patient when the stakes feel... well, safe.

 The Double Standard of Time

 Think about it.
-We, as a society, readily accept these enormous, upfront time investments: the
+We, as a society, readily accept these enormous, upfront time investments:

 We accept these long waits because they are structured, traditional, and come with a promise—a certificate, a degree, or a respected title.
-We’re banking on the future status.
+We’re banking on future status.

 But what happens when we step into the real world of business, investment, or personal projects?
 The conversation changes instantly.

-Suddenly, a year and a half into building a business, or pursuing a practical venture is considered a failure, a waste of time, or a clear sign to quit.
+Suddenly, a year and a half into building a business or pursuing a practical venture is considered a failure, a waste of time, or a clear sign to quit.
 We want the results "in a speed of light."

 The Satan, the Tunnel, and the "Hope" Problem